Last updated: March 2026

 ChatGPT has built-in web browsing, which means it can pull current information from the internet while you chat.
 Claude's web access is more limited.
 For quick fact-checking or questions about recent events, ChatGPT delivers faster.

 That said, for deep research on topics within its training data, Claude often provides more thorough, better-organized answers.
-And if real-time research is your primary need, you might want to look at Perplexity AI instead of either — it was built specifically for search.
+And if real-time research is your primary need, Perplexity is the best tool for that — it was built specifically for search and cites every source.

 Winner: ChatGPT — the built-in browsing gives it a practical edge for everyday research.